 Their value is self-evident: this is a closed collection – no new objects are being created, while humanity continues to grow.
 These works form the very foundations of Western civilization.
 They embody timeless beauty, and their value has been steadily increasing since the Renaissance.

-Ancient Egypt, wooden sarcophagus mask, 1st century BC.
-Chr. – 1st century after Chr.
+Sarcophagus mask, wood, Ancient Egypt, 1st century B.C. – 1st c. after Chr.

 Carved wooden mask derived from the lid or front of an anthropoid sarcophagus, the relief depicting an idealized portrait of the deceased in front.
 Originally covered with polychrome.
 The mask adapted for wall hanging.

-Ancient Rome, terracotta balsamarium, ceramic, ca. 1st-2nd century A.D.
+Balmamarium, terracotta, Ancient Rome, ca. 1st-2nd century A.D.

 Authentic Roman balsamarium (unguentarium) from the 1st-2nd century BC, made of clay using a potter's wheel.
 The vessel, which had a distinctive form - with a cracked belly, slender neck and wide, orifice-shaped spout, was used to store liquid fragrances and toilet scents.
 It was often part of the equipment of the deceased.
 Formerly it was believed that balsamaria were used to collect the tears of mourners during funeral ceremonies - hence the misnomer lacrimatorium (from lacrima - tear).

-Ancient Rome, terracotta balsamarium, ceramic, ca. 1st-2nd century A.D.
+Balmamarium, terracotta, Ancient Rome, ca. 1st-2nd century A.D.

 Authentic Roman balsamarium (unguentarium) from the 1st-2nd century BC, made of clay using a potter's wheel.
 The vessel, which had a distinctive form - with a cracked belly, slender neck and wide, orifice-shaped spout, was used to store liquid fragrances and toilet scents.
 It was often part of the equipment of the deceased.
 Formerly it was believed that balsamaria were used to collect the tears of mourners during funeral ceremonies - hence the misnomer lacrimatorium (from lacrima - tear).